 - Explore medieval Dubrovnik from the vantage of a kayak

-- Join a bike tour and cycle around the island of Korčula, stopping to sample local wines
+- Sample local wines on a bike tour around the island of Korcula

 - Visit Krka National Park and take a dip amid waterfalls

 - Walk Split's 1,700-year-old stone-paved streets, leftover from Roman times

 - Hike Vidova Gora, the highest peak in the Adriatic, on Brac Island